kandolfp/ws22-ulg-python-git-docker/index.md

 # Preface

-These notes are under construction!
+The lecture is over, the notes are sporadically updated.

 # Getting started